alexpeattie/alexpeattie.com/src/blog/2022-01-25-establishing-minimum-guesses-wordle.md

 A few weeks ago, I became interested in whether there was a strategy to always "win" Wordle (i.e. to find the secret word in 6 guesses or fewer).
 This is exactly the problem that Laurent Poirrier examines in his [excellent writeup](https://www.poirrier.ca/notes/wordle/) on applying mathematical optimization techniques to Wordle:

-> Is there a strategy that guarantees to find any one of the 12972 possible words within the 6 allowed guesses?
+> Is there a strategy that guarantees to find any one of the 12972 possible words[^wordcount] within the 6 allowed guesses?
 Without resorting to luck, that is.

 Laurent proved the answer is yes!
 With careful thought, some clever optimization techniques and over a thousand hours of CPU time, he found a [decision tree](https://en.wikipedia.org/wiki/Decision_tree) of depth 5 -- yielding a strategy to solve Wordle puzzles in $\leq$ 6 guesses.
 (Before reading the rest of this article, I'd recommend going through Laurent's post -- it's quite accessible even if you don't have a background in optimization).